Jofrantoba-Coding/jofrantoba-model-jpa/README.md

 ## Native Relational Joins

 Use native joins when you need table-level SQL and `ArrayNode` results.
+These methods bypass Hibernate entity hydration for the result rows: `AbstractJpaDaoV2` executes the SQL through JDBC `PreparedStatement`, reads the `ResultSet`, and maps each row directly to Jackson `ObjectNode` / `ArrayNode`.

+That is useful for high-volume reports, grids, exports, dashboards, and multi-table projections where creating managed JPA entities would add unnecessary overhead.

 ```java
 ArrayNode rows = dao.allFieldsJoinPostgres(